architect/arc.codes/src/shared/en/aws/guides-custom-dns.md

-# Assigning a Domain Name
+# Assigning a Custom Domain Name

 > Assign a fully qualified domain name to your `arc` application